alemartinello/BigDataMadeSmall/README.md

 cd BigDataMadeSmall
 ```

 3) Create the main dataset we'll be using during this workshop (simulated).
-It will take a few minutes to run.
+It will take a few minutes (~10, lots of which would be writing the CSVs to disk) to run.
 ```bash
 uv run create_data.py
 ```